kuroko-lang/kuroko/docs/embedding.md

 Prints function bytecode disassembly whenever the compiler is called.
 - `KRK_THREAD_ENABLE_SCAN_TRACING`
 Prints token stream data whenever the compiler is called.
 (Not recommended.)
+- `KRK_THREAD_SINGLE_STEP`
+Halts execution and calls the debugger before every instruction.
+- `KRK_GLOBAL_REPORT_GC_COLLECTS`
+Prints a message each time the garbage collector is run.
 - `KRK_GLOBAL_ENABLE_STRESS_GC`
 Causes the garbage collector to be called on every allocation (from the main thread).
+- `KRK_GLOBAL_CALLGRIND`
+Generate tracing data. `vm.callgrindFile` must be set to a writable stream to store the intermediate data collected by the VM.
 - `KRK_GLOBAL_CLEAN_OUTPUT`
 Disables automatic printing of uncaught exception tracebacks.
 Use `krk_dumpTraceback()` to print a traceback from the exception in the current thread to `stderr`.